-We detected 2,108 customers using MapBox and 44 customers with estimated renewals in the next 3 months.
+We detected 2,088 companies using MapBox and 54 customers with upcoming renewal in the next 3 months.
 The most common industry is Motor Vehicle Manufacturing (11%) and the most common company size is 51-200 employees (31%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

-Source: Analysis of 100 job postings that mention MapBox
+Source: Analysis of job postings that mention MapBox (using the Bloomberry Jobs API)

 Job titles that mention MapBox